ScientificX/Functional-Reactive-Programming/README.md

 - Rarely do sources exist that can give an understanding of how a field of research has evolved over time both formally *and* informally;
 - Most methods of organizing research either do not provide a way for- or have barriers that unintentionally prevent- community contribution, which severely hinders the task of staying current with the research.
 - Tools exist to explore formal academic citations, however they are often limited by focusing on individual papers instead of topic.
-- No tools exist that explore citations for informal educational resource.
+- No public tools exist (as of 2022) that explore citations for informal educational resources.

 Public repositories are a possible solution to many of these problems, until a better tool comes along:
 - Formal academic citations can be collected and organized across publications by the specific research topic.
 - Informal educational resource citations can be collected and organized regardless of media type and academic rigor.
-- Community contribution can be encouraged with [forming issues](https://docs.gitlab.com/ee/user/project/issues/managing_issues.html) and by [merge-requests](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html).
+- Community contribution can be encouraged with [forming issues](https://docs.gitlab.com/ee/user/project/issues/managing_issues.html) and [merge-requests](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html).

 ## Possible Community Goal
 A possible community goal to practice applying learned FRP programming skills could be to build a [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) FRP-GUI application that allows one to explore chronological graphs connecting both formal and informal research citations.